calebareeveso/My-to-do-list/README.md

 ## USAGE

-* Open the web app and click on"add your todo list" to add to-do.
+* Open the web app and click on "add your todo list" to add to-do.

 * After adding your to-do click on the "+" button or Press Enter.